What are Treasury Securities?

 What are BTPs Italia?

-BTPs Italia are the first Italian Government Securities indexed to the Italian inflation rate, with semi-annual coupons and a maturity from four to eight years, conceived principally to meet the needs of retail investors.
+BTPs Italia are the first Italian Government Securities indexed to the Italian inflation rate, with semi-annual coupons and a maturity of four or six years, conceived principally to meet the needs of retail investors.

-They are indeed the first Italian Government Securities issued by using the MOT platform of the Borsa Italiana - Euronext (www.borsaitaliana.it), instead of the traditional auction mechanism.
+They are indeed the first Italian Government Securities issued by using the MOT platform of the Borsa Italiana - London Stock Exchange Group (www.borsaitaliana.it), instead of the traditional auction mechanism.

 Accordingly, they can be purchased at issuance not only at a bank, but also through any home-banking system equipped with the on-line trading feature.